etopiei/blog/README.md

 Edit the constants in `constants.php` and you are good to go.

+## Enabling Comments

+To enable comments setup [utterances](http://utteranc.es) on a public github repo and set the flag to true and add necessary details in `constants.php`

 ## Writing Posts

 Now just write posts in Vanilla HTML and save them to the `posts` directory (with the name `1.post`, `2.post` etc.).